 - Steel construction: competitive for the price

 - US made

 - Battery life: standard AAs will not last long, an Alkaline alternative may yield better results

-The BARSKA is a little more on the expensive end ($245) but it’s a trooper – it’s solidly built and weights in significantly higher than the previous three gun safes we’ve looked at.
-There have been reports of this safe surviving aggressive burglaries and even a house fire.
+The BARSKA is a little more on the expensive end ($245).
+However, it’s a trooper – it’s solidly built and weighs in significantly higher than the previous three gun safes we’ve looked at.
+There also have been reports of this safe surviving aggressive burglaries and even a house fire.

 It’s on the larger side so you can store multiple handguns and include clips and ammo with ease.
-My buddy has one of these installed in his wardrobe and he hasn’t any problems.
-One of my favorite features is the additional battery pack.
+For instance, my buddy has one of these installed in his wardrobe and he hasn’t any problems.
+Lastly, one of my favorite features is the additional battery pack.